-Humana Gold Choice and Humana Medicare Employer PFFS have network providers for durable medical equipment (DME), home health, laboratories and hospitals in specific areas.
+Humana Gold Choice PFFS has network providers for durable medical equipment (DME), home health, laboratories and hospitals in specific areas.

 The amount of cost-sharing a member pays a provider who is not one of our network providers may be more than the cost-sharing the member pays a network provider.
-Humana indicates the services for which the cost-sharing amount differs between full and partial network providers and non-network providers in the Humana Gold Choice and Humana Medicare Employer PFFS Member Evidence of Coverage (EOC).
+Humana indicates the services for which the cost-sharing amount differs between full and partial network providers and non-network providers in the Humana Gold Choice PFFS Member Evidence of Coverage (EOC).